smspillaz/reading/papers/dl/contrastive/data2vec_a_general_framework_for_self_supervised_learning_in_speech_vision_and_language.md

 This is a situation when the teacher learns to predict the same representation for all targets and therefore the learning process degenerates.

 This can happen if learning rates are too larget or learning rate warmup is too short, same with any other transformer.
 If EMA decay rate is too low this can also happen because student model collapse would be propagated too quickly to the teacher.
 So the method requires that you quite carefully tune the EMA hyperparameters.
 Collapse might also happen for modalities where adjacent targets are highly correlated.
 Promoting variance within the same batch is a good way to mitigate this problem (see [[vicreg_variance_invariance_covariance_regularization_for_self_supervised_learning]] and [[byol_self_supervised_no_contrastive]]).

+They also say that representation collapse is avoided through the usage of normalization.
+Eg, if you apply instance or batch norm before or after averaging targets.